JingqiuLiao/JingqiuLiao.github.io/research.md

 ### Population structure ~ Environment

 Genetic variation in a bacterial population can occur as a result of dissimilarities of ecological niches, which may represent distinct habitats, hosts, and geographic locations.
 To identify environment-associated population structure and evolutionary drivers of genetic diversity, I study two bacterial genera vital to public health, _Listeria_ and _Salmonella_, using tools of population genomics and population genetics.
+{: .text-justify}

 ![image-right](/assets/images/Research/Slide2.png){: .align-right}